mickekring/CalStats/README.md

 * Open index.php and change the title and headings that you want to display on your front end
 * Upload index.php and style.css to your web server
 * Open calstats.py and change the following:
-  * Line 39 - Locale
+  * Line 39 | Locale
-  * Line 43 - Ajust for summer / winter time
+  * Line 43 | Ajust for summer / winter time
-  * Line 51 - Start date from when the script should start track
+  * Line 51 | Start date from when the script should start track
-  * Line 109-132 - Enter your own category prefixes and category names
+  * Line 109-132 | Enter your own category prefixes and category names
-  * Line 138 - Exclude calendar events like lunch and unknown
+  * Line 138 | Exclude calendar events like lunch and unknown
-  *
+  * Line 213 | Change to the categories you want to sum time
+  * Line 350-362 | Choose the categories you want 7 week stats of and change/create lists names
+  * Line 410 | Exclude if you have a "unknown" (Okänt in swedish) category
+  * Line 516 - 540 | Change to your categories
+  * Line 554 - 567 | Change to your categories
+  * Line 616 - 629 | Change to your categories
+  * Line 632 - 640 | Change to your categories
+  * Line 651 - 652 | Change the second graph html
+  * Line 692 - 695 | Modify time text

 __INSTALL PYTHON MODULES__